 In December 2012, we entered into an at-the-market issuance sales agreement, or the Sales Agreement, with MLV pursuant to which we may issue and sell shares of our common stock having an aggregate offering price of up to \$60.0 million directly on The NASDAQ Global Market or sales made to or through a market maker other than on an exchange.
-With our prior written consent, sales may also be made in negotiated transactions and/or any other method permitted by law.
-MLV will receive a 2.0% commission from the gross proceeds of any sales.
-Subject to the terms and conditions of the Sales Agreement, MLV will use its commercially reasonable efforts to sell the shares of our common stock from time to time, based upon our instructions (including any price, time or size limits or other parameters or conditions that we may impose).
+With our prior written consent, sales may also be made in negotiated transactions and/or any other method permitted by also.
+MLV will use its commercially reaching any price, time or size limits or other parameters or conditions that we may impose).
 We are not obligated to make any sales of common stock under the Sales Agreement and no assurance can be given that we will sell any shares under the Sales Agreement, or, if we do, as to the price or amount of shares that we will sell, or the dates on which any such sales will take place.
 The Sales Agreement may be terminated by either party at any time upon 10 days' notice to the other party, or by MLV at any time in certain circumstances, including the occurrence of a material adverse effect to Omeros.
 In addition, the Sales Agreement will automatically terminate upon the sale of all common stock subject to the Sales Agreement.